jrl-umi3218/perceptionsoftwarecollection/README.md

 - VS camera trajectory analysis tool: [evs](https://github.com/NathanCrombez/evs) - evaluation of visual servoing: computes an ideal path from the desired and initial poses and an achieved path

 ## Miscellaneous
+### Image processing
+- [differentiableImage](https://github.com/isri-aist/differentiableImage) - tool to compute the minimal Gaussian spread that makes a difference between two images or a single image differentiable (Guillaume, Thomas)

 - Spherical image transformation tools:
   - [dualfisheye2equi](https://github.com/PerceptionRobotique/dualfisheye2equi) - warps a dualfisheye image to an equirectangular image
   - [equi2omni](https://github.com/PerceptionRobotique/equi2omni) - warps an equirectangular to an omnidirectional image